T - the type of the object in this queuepublic class WaitFreeReadQueue<T>

 Note that the wait free queue's internal queue is allocated in

-, but the memory area of the wait free queue
+memory, but the memory area of the wait free queue

 instance itself is determined by the current allocation context.